Edward Yamamoto

-Edward Yamamoto (山本 エドワード, Yamamoto Edowādo) is a Philippine-born Japanese professional basketball player for the Nagasaki Velca in Japan.
+Edward Yamamoto (山本 エドワード, Yamamoto Edowādo) is a Philippine-born Japanese professional basketball player who last played for the Kagawa Five Arrows in Japan.
 He moved to Yonago, Tottori, Japan at the age of seven.
 He was selected by the Shimane Susanoo Magic with the 14th overall pick in the 2010 bj League draft.
 He also plays for the 3storm Hiroshima.Exe.